-Remove the bulb and fit a new one of the correct type; W3W for saloons, and W5W for Estates.
+Remove the bulb and fit a new one of the correct type, W5W.

 Refit the lens by pressing it firmly into the recess until it clicks into place.

 FRONT FOG LAMP

 It is recommended that the front fog lamp bulb is renewed by a Jaguar Dealer/ Authorised Repairer.